Table of Contents

 Ultimately, the broker choice is yours and yours alone.

 Each forex trader is different.

 Market makers tend to offer better trading platforms and customer service, and more products.
-Reputable market makers also offer good execution and competitive pricing.
+In addition, reputable market makers offer good execution and competitive pricing.
 Non-dealing desk brokers also offer excellent execution and competitive pricing.
-Their technology and customer service is also pretty good.
+But, above all, their technology and customer service is also pretty good.